pvdz/preval/tests/cases/normalize/pattern/assignment/arr/arr/ident/default_yes_yes_no__arr_undefined.md

 - (todo) support array reads statement type ExpressionStatement
 - (todo) support array reads statement type VarStatement
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- (todo) what other ways do member expressions still appear?
+ExpressionStatement

 ## Globals